-Through immigration services to help refugees maintain legal status and by helping refugees with everyday challenges, Nations Ministry helps families overcome those obstacles that might prevent them from becoming genuinely self-sufficient.
+Through immigration services to help refugees maintain legal status and other assistance, Nations Ministry helps families overcome those obstacles that might prevent them from becoming genuinely self-sufficient.

 Our after-school tutoring program NATIONS ACADEMY and summer reading program THE BIG READ help refugee children learn to read better.
 We also connect families to successful schools.
 More info.